nanorocksin/nanorocksin.github.io/index.md

-## Welcome to Nanorocks Innovation
+## Welcome to NanoRocks Innovation

 The site is currently under development.
 Please contact us at team@nanorocks.co.in.